LispCookbook/cl-cookbook/getting-started.md

 ## Libraries

-Common Lisp has hundreds of libraries available under a free software licence.
+Common Lisp has hundreds of libraries available under a free software license.
 See:

 * [Quickdocs](http://quickdocs.org/) - the library documentation hosting for CL.
 * the [Awesome-cl](https://github.com/CodyReichert/awesome-cl) list, a